Wallis family, DoC speak on tragic triple fatal helicopter crash

 Sanson said DoC will try to recognise the work Scott and Paul did.

+"We have lost so much.
+Paul and Scott have some of the most significant conservation experience in the country – if not the world.
+Thousands of native birds are alive because of them."

+"Paul and Scott went to work on Thursday for the same reason they did every other day, and the same reason Nick did – to make a difference in conservation."

-Jonathan said that morning he had gone out early and spoken to Nick before he went.
+Jonathan said that morning he had gone out flying early and spoken to Nick before he went.

 "It could have been any of us in that helicopter," he said.

+Brother Toby Wallis said: "It's in our blood, it's in our family.
+We're not going to stop flying.
+If someone has an accident on the road you don't stop driving.
+It'll be tough to keep going.
+He was a great little brother."

+Conservation Minister Eugenie Sage said Scott and Paul were each conservation legends and pioneers in their respective fields.

-It was too early to say what had happened to cause the crash.
+It was too early to say what had happened to cause the crash, but at this stage the focus was on getting Nick, Paul and Scott back to their family.

 Firefighters first on the scene of yesterday's tragic helicopter triple fatality were horrified they could only helplessly watch the crashed machine burn after it became clear live ammunition was "cooking off" in the blaze.

-Nick Wallis, 38, of the well-known Wanaka flying family and whose brother and fellow pilot Matt Wallis died nearby in a chopper crash just three months ago, was flying a leased Hughes 500 with two Department of Conservation (DoC) members of the elite senior rangers team, Paul Hondelink, 63, and 59-year-old Scott Theobald, both of Twizel.
+Nick, 38, was flying a leased Hughes 500 with two Department of Conservation (DoC) members of the elite senior rangers team, Paul Hondelink, 63, and 59-year-old Scott Theobald, both of Twizel.

 They took off from Wanaka Airport in blue sky, light winds, perfect conditions, at 10.51am yesterday, northbound for the Landsborough Valley, in the headwaters of the Haast Valley, for the first day of tahr cull operations.